easycoder/easycoder.github.io/server/readme.txt

 * Retrieve content from web services using REST and JSON
 * Draw and animate simple graphics
 * Create a Google Map, put markers on it and intearct with the map and the markers
+* Use CodeMirror to create a unique color-coded text editor
 * Include the CKEditor rich text editor in your pages
 * Include the Showdown markdown converter in your pages